Overview

 New tools to understand the margin zone

 Unlike surgery for cancers in other parts of the body, brain surgeons cannot take out extra tissue to be sure of getting all the cancer cells - the risk of damaging vital brain tissue is too high.
-And so these remaining cells are targeted with radiation and chemotherapy.
-Despite this, the tumours almost always regrow.
+These remaining cells are therefore targeted with radiation and chemotherapy but, despite this, the tumours almost always regrow.
+However, even though the cells in the margin zone cause relapse, very little is known about the way in which these cells behave.
+Understanding the difference between the cells in the tumour ‘bulk’ and those in the margin zone is therefore crucial to finding new ways to prevent relapse.

 Read our policy on the use of animals in medical research